minos-org/bash-minos-settings/README.md

 - Skel bashrc doesn't source ~/.profile.d, /etc/bash.d/ or similar.
 Minos packages may add their own skel ~/.profile.d/files.sh, therefore a new skel bashrc file is provided

-- minos-core-settings sets bash to vi mode by default but no vi mode options exist currently in /etc/inputrc, this repository add those, specially vim-objects =)_
+- minos-core-settings sets bash to vi with improved vim like mappings

-- command_not_found_handle function is executed every time a command is not found, this repository adds a call to `dmenu-launcher` provided by the minos-tools-extra package which adds math operations, web searches, currency conversion, etc within the default interactive shell.
+- command_not_found_handle function is executed every time a command is not found, this repository add additional features: math, autocd, open links, money conversion, weather, etc

 ## Quick start